Chronology

 Winter 1942

 Attends Intermediate Design with Roos, and Sculpture with Erwin Frey, where he works with Plasticine.
-Later recalls making a blue ceramic water buffalo sculpture.
-Later classes include Mechanical Drawing, economics, humanities and the natural sciences.
+Frey and Charles Batterman (the artist's roommate) recall Lichtenstein making a blue ceramic water buffalo sculpture.
+Later subjects include mechanical drawing, economics, humanities and the natural sciences.8Oral history interview with Eugene Friley by Avis Berman, June 20, 2003, RLF Archives; Oral history interview with Charles Batterman by Avis Berman, August 2002, RLF Archives.

 Moves to student housing; creates drawing of roommate’s feet soaking in a basin.
-Among works admired at the time are Picasso’s Guernica and Honoré Daumier’s The Third-Class Carriage (c.
-1862–64).
+Among works admired at the time are Picasso’s Guernica and Honoré Daumier’s The Third-Class Carriage, c.
+1862–64.10Oral history interview with Charles Batterman, August 2002, RLF Archives.

 Spring 1942

-Takes first class in oil painting, with James Grimes.
+Takes first class in oil painting, taught by James Grimes, during which students begin to stretch their own canvases.
 Also takes Evolution of Design with Wayne Anderla.

 Summer 1942